 “Screening tenants is easy,” is something that you’ll never hear a real estate investor say — ever.
 The tenant screening process seems simple, but it is much harder than it is, especially if you haven’t enlisted the services of a property management company.
-It demands diligence, as you will have to identify the red flags of irresponsible renters.
-Unfortunately, these red flags aren’t always staring you straight in the eye.
+If you want to screen tenants perfectly, you need to know what do landlords look for in tenants when screening rental applications.
+It demands diligence, as you will have to identify what makes irresponsible renters.
+Unfortunately, these things aren’t always staring you straight in the eye.

-To help, we’ve put together a few of the red flags to look out for.
-Keep reading to know these tell-tale signs, so you can avoid renting out your real estate investment to the wrong tenants.
+To help, we’ve put together a few things to look out for.
+Keep reading to know what landlords look for in tenants, so you can avoid renting out your real estate investment to the wrong tenants.

 Why would you want to leave your investment in unworthy hands?
-Below, you’ll find a few of the “red flags” of a bad renter.
+Below, you’ll find a few things that landlords look for in tenants.
 And remember, not all red flags are obvious, so you’ll have to trust your gut.
-Alternatively, you could hire a property management company that can spot the signs with 100% certainty.
+Alternatively, you can use a property management service that can spot the signs with 100% certainty.

 #3 Low credit score